Alexander Smith (poet): Memorial

 His 16 feet (4.87m) tall red sandstone cross stands close to the old East Gate (now sealed) of Warriston Cemetery (access is by another gate).

-The memorial was designed by the artist James Drummond (1816–1877) in a Celtic cross design including a harp, poet's laurel bay leaf wreath, and a star, and the stonework was carved with thistles and bayleaves intertwining, by the sculptor John Rhind (1828–1892) and it also has a bronze head image of Smith in profile, added by William Brodie (1815 – 1881) who also sculpted Greyfriars Bobby.
+The memorial was designed by the artist James Drummond (1816–1877) in a Celtic cross design including a harp, poet's laurel bay leaf wreath, and a star, and the stonework was carved with thistles and bayleaves intertwining, by the sculptor John Rhind (1828–1892).
+It also has a bronze head image of Smith in profile, added by William Brodie (1815 – 1881) who also sculpted Greyfriars Bobby.

 The inscription is: "Alexander Smith, poet and essayist.
 Born at Kilmarnock, 31st Dec.
 1829; Died at Wardie, 5th Jan.
-1867."
-And at the base it has carved 'Erected by some of his personal friends'.
+1867", and at the base it has carved 'Erected by some of his personal friends'.

 Works

 As a poet he was one of the leading representatives of what was called the "Spasmodic" School, now fallen into oblivion.
-Smith, P. J. Bailey and Sydney Dobell were satirized by W. E. Aytoun in 1854 in Firmilian: a Spasmodic Tragedy.

-In the year Sydney Dobell came to Edinburgh, an acquaintanceship sprang up between the two which resulted in their collaboration in a book of War Sonnets (1855), inspired by the Crimean War.
+Smith, P. J. Bailey and Sydney Dobell and other poets from modest backgrounds were satirized by W. E. Aytoun in 1854 in Firmilian: a Spasmodic Tragedy.
+When Sydney Dobell came to Edinburgh, an acquaintanceship sprang up between the two which resulted in their collaboration in a book of War Sonnets (1855), inspired by the Crimean War.
 Smith also published City Poems (1857) and Edwin of Deira (1861), a Northumbrian epic poem.

-Although his early work A Life Drama was highly praised, his poetry was later less well thought of and was ridiculed as being a Spasmodic.
-Edwin of Deira was also attacked, unjustly, as plagiarism.
+Later Smith was subjected to charges of poetic plagiarism.
+The influential weekly The Athenaeum published in January 1857 a letter by ‘Z’ (later revealed to be William Allingham) juxtaposing phrases from A Life Drama and City Poems with those used by earlier poets.
+The campaign was orchestrated by the literary editor Henry Chorley and continued for several months.
+It was characterised by Prof David Masson as a parrot hunt where ‘borrowed feathers…..flew about green, blue and crimson as at the murder of a parrot’.

 Smith turned his attention to prose, and published Dreamthorp: Essays written in the Country (1863), noted especially for the essay A Lark's Flight, in which Smith describes the song of a lark breaking the silence just before the trapdoor is sprung under two condemned men.
 Two years later he published his most celebrated work, A Summer in Skye (1865).
 As well as these and many magazine articles, he edited the Golden Treasury edition of Burns, and wrote a novel, Alfred Hagart's Household, which was serialised in Good Words in 1865.

-Smith's 1857 poem "Glasgow" was adapted into song in 2022 by Revival-Folk band :Bird in the Belly for their concept album :After the City.
+Smith's 1857 poem "Glasgow" was adapted into song in 2022 by revival-folk band :Bird in the Belly.